Damping of phonons in one-dimensional quantum fluids: Box confinement using a DMD.

-\textit{Box confinement using a DMD - } The wave packet protocols based on the DMD are shown in Fig.~\ref{fig:main_damping_wp}(c,d).
-In these experiments, the laser light employed to produce the box trap has a wavelength $660$ nm.
-The DMD compensates for the harmonic curvature of the bottom of the trap, and provides the submicron accuracy, with a projected pixel size of $0.417\,\mu$m in the plane of the atoms.
+The wave packet protocols realized using the DMD are shown in Fig.~\ref{fig:main_damping_wp}(c,d).
+In these experiments, the laser light employed to produce the box trap has a wavelength $\lambda_{\text{DMD}}=660$ nm.
+The DMD compensates for the harmonic curvature of the bottom of the trap~\cite{Tajik:19}, and provides the submicron accuracy, with a projected pixel size of $0.417\,\upmu$m in the plane of the atoms.
 Each trap geometry is obtained through an iterative optimization of the DMD mask against the measured density profile.
-Due to experimental limitations, the box walls acquire a finite width; fitting the density with error functions yields wall widths of $2$–$4\,\mu$m.
+Due to experimental limitations, the box walls acquire a finite width; fitting the density with error functions yields wall widths of $2$–$3\,\upmu$m. \\

-\subsection{Out of equilibrium protocols}
+\section{Out of equilibrium protocols.}

-The thermal properties and dynamics of the system are probed through a large statistical set of absorption images after time-of-flight (ToF).
-Each data set usually includes 150-250 repetitions.
-The longitudinal density profile used to track non-equilibrium dynamics is obtained from images taken after a short TOF of $2$ ms, while the total atom number and temperature are extracted from density ripples appearing after 11.2 ms of ToF \cite{ManzPhysRevA.81.031610, SchweiglerThesis}.
-During the dynamics of our Bose gas, the heating of the system is negligible, and the measured atom loss rate ranges between 0.5 and 2 atoms/ms; it arises from three-body recombination, collisions with the background gas particles, and technical noise.
+The dynamics of the system are probed through a statistically large set of absorption images after 2 ms of ToF, from which we extract the longitudinal density profile $n(z,t)$.
+Each data set usually includes 150 -- 250 repetitions.
+During the dynamics of our Bose gas, the heating of the system is negligible, and the measured atom loss rate ranges between 0.5 and 2 atoms/ms; it arises from three-body recombination, collisions with the background gas particles, and technical noise.\\